CSBP-CPSE/OpenTabulate/docs/FAQ.md

 #### What is the OBR?

-OBR (an abbreviation of OpenBusinessRepository) is a software-based solution to one of many projects attributing to Statistics Canada's open data initiative.
-Its purpose is to provide an open-source framework to integrate business data from Canadian municipalities and organizations that possess an open data license into a unified public database.
+The OpenBusinessRepository(OBR) is a software-based solution to one of DEIL's open data exploratory projects.
+Its purpose is to provide an open-source framework to integrate business microdata into a unified open database.
+Data are sourced from municipal, provincial, federal and other organizations that provide them under an open data license.

 #### What type of data does OBR support?

-Business register and licensing data in CSV and XML format.
+Business register and business licensing microdata in CSV and XML format.

 #### How do we use OBR?